Ray & Stephen Clemence: football, family and facing the future together

 Former England goalkeeper Ray Clemence has been living with advanced prostate cancer since 2005.
-A long-time ambassador for us, we met up with him and his son, Stephen – a first-team coach at Aston Villa – to talk about the impact prostate cancer has had on their relationship, following in eachother's footballing footsteps, and why they’re the best of friends when they’re not on the golf course.
+A long-time ambassador for us, we met up with him and his son, Stephen – a first-team coach at Aston Villa at the time – to talk about the impact prostate cancer has had on their relationship, following in eachother's footballing footsteps, and why they’re the best of friends when they’re not on the golf course.

 Ray: It came out of nothing, really.
 When I went to the toilet, the flow of urine wasn’t as strong as it used to be and I never felt like I emptied my bladder.
 I was a coach with the England team at the time so I spoke to the physio, and he immediately said I should get a PSA test as I was over 50.

 When you first hear the word ‘cancer’ you think: oh my God, this is a big problem.
 But after that initial shock you think about how you’re going to deal with it.
 I’m very fortunate that I have a very strong wife who has suffered me for 46 years.
 She knows me inside out and had cancer herself 19 years ago and came through it.
 I also have three fantastic kids, who have always supported me.
 They’re strong, so I was honest with them from the start and they know everything that’s going on in terms of my treatments.